 Dear Reader, I offer here a George Harrison meditation.
 You know that meditation practice you take for granted?
 Or if you are just beginning to consider meditation, let’s look to someone who made our predicament possible…

 Our George Harrison meditation begins on a recent hazy Saturday morning.
 In a t-shirt, shorts and a baseball cap, my neighbor Paul was tinkering with the speedboat in his front yard.
 As I headed out my driveway for a run, Paul looked up and waved.
 On weekends from Boston, Paul and his wife visit their summer camp here near Harvey’s Lake in Northern Vermont.
-Not anxious to begin my efforts (it had been a while), I walked across the narrow road separating our houses to say hello.
+I walked across the narrow road separating our houses to say hello.

 We’re neighbors, but over the years, Paul and I haven’t had more than passing interactions.
 He’s in his mid 60’s with a little stoop.
 Paul asked about all the comings and goings in our usually quiet neighborhood.
 (My teacher, Sakyong Mipham, had just finished leading a retreat at Karmê Chöling, the local meditation center.
 The visit had ended the week before.)